helium/HIP/0019-third-party-manufacturers/henet.md

 ## Proof of Identity

-Will be submitted to Helium Inc and/or DeWi.
+Submitted and verified by DeWi.

 ## Budget & Capital